 Divide the large dough ball into two roughly equal smaller balls.
 Using your hands, form each ball into a flattened rectangle.
 We have been vegetarian for a loooong time, but this step definitely reminds me of forming hamburger patties, if that helps… Mine generally end up a little larger than my flattened hand, and maybe about half an inch thick.
 Repeat for the second ball.

 Place each squished dough rectangle on a plate, and cover/wrap with parchment paper.
 King Arthur calls for plastic wrap, but this is a slightly more sustainable option (the parchment paper we use is compostable).
 Better yet, wrap the dough in a reusable beeswax wrap!
 The goal is to not allow the dough to dry out.
 I cut a piece just larger than the dough and tuck it in around the edges.

 3) Roll Out

 Preheat the oven to 350°F.

 Once they’ve had their time to chill, remove the cracker dough from the fridge.
 Cut a piece of parchment paper to about the size of a cookie sheet, or use a silicone baking sheet liner.
 Lightly dust the parchment paper/liner with flour.
 Carefully unwrap one chunk of flattened dough, place it in the center of the floured parchment paper, and lightly flour the top of the dough.
 I like to do this on a large cutting board, which makes it easy to transfer onto a cookie sheet.

 Using a floured rolling pin, roll out the dough until it is nice and thin.
-The goal is about 1/16th of an inch thick.
+The goal is about 1/16th of an inch thick – or as thin as you can make it.
 The edges will be a little ragged.
 That is okay.
 Just work it back and forth and side to side to get it spread as evenly as possible while still maintaining a relatively rectangular shape.

 4) Oil, Slice, & Poke